-The students, faculty, administration, and staff of the Duke University School of Nursing are part of the academic community of Duke University and, as such, are subject to the policies, rules and regulations of the University as a whole.
-Additionally, the School and its respective programs may, as deemed necessary, develop its own policies and procedures to augment those of the University as contained in but not limited to the 2023-2024 Bulletin of the Duke University School of Nursing and this handbook.
+The students, faculty, administration, and staff of DUSON are part of the academic community of Duke University and, as such, are subject to the policies, rules and regulations of the University as a whole.
+Additionally, the School and its respective programs may, as deemed necessary, develop its own policies and procedures to augment those of the University as contained in but not limited to the 2024-2025 Bulletin of the Duke University School of Nursing and this handbook.
 Additional information can be obtained by consulting the ABSN Program Office or the School of Nursing website.